skienzmatishun/rippreport/content/p/catalyst-attack/index.md

   length_score: 100
   category_score: 0
   rank: 10
-summary: The Catalyst machine rebranded under a new name to launch a secret offensive across Baldwin County elections.
+summary: CATALYST rebranded under a new name to launch a secret offensive across Baldwin County elections.
 Financial disclosures uncover a massive network of developers secretly funding a slate of hand-picked candidates.
 Learn the truth about who really pulls the strings in our local elections.